mcfunley/pugsql/docs/index.md

 select * from users where user_id = :user_id
 ```

-So _throw away_ your clunky ORM and talk to your database the way the gods intended!
+So _throw away_ your bulky ORM and talk to your database the way the gods intended!
 Install PugSQL today!

 ```bash
 $ pip install pugsql